 Chat with Sea Lions

-Regardless about who you ask, one of people’s top recommendations for Fisherman’s Wharf is at Pier 39 – the sea lions.
-Watching sea lions lounge on floating wooden barges is mesmerizing.
+Regardless about who you ask, one of people’s top things to do at Fisherman’s Wharf is seeing the sea lions at Pier 39.
+Watching sea lions lounge on floating wooden barges is somehow totally and completely mesmerizing.
 They flop around, fight and yell with hordes of visitors watching on.
 I have been there countless times and still get sucked in, every single time!
 For people who don’t live in California, it’s a definite treat to be so close to sea lions in the wild.
 If you want to know more about the sea lions, head up to level 2 to the Sea Lion Center where you can read more about the sea lions and touch their pelts.

 Take a Boat Ride to Alcatraz Island